 How to Change the Volume for Narrator in Windows 11

-You change the volume for Narrator in Windows 11 to adjust its speech output independently from other system sounds.
+You’d change the volume for Narrator in Windows 11 to adjust its speech output separately from other system sounds.

-Narrator is the built-in screen reader for Windows, designed to assist users who are blind or have low vision by reading on-screen text and describing events.
-Controlling its volume ensures you can hear it clearly without being drowned out by other applications or system alerts.
+Narrator, Windows’ built-in screen reader, helps users who are blind or have low vision by reading text and describing what’s happening on screen.
+Controlling its volume means you can hear it clearly without other apps or alerts drowning it out.

-In Windows 11, you can specifically set how loud Narrator’s voice is relative to other audio, which is crucial for a comfortable user experience.
+In Windows 11, you can set exactly how loud Narrator’s voice is compared to other audio, making your computer experience more comfortable.
 This adjustment is often done within the Narrator settings menu.

 Adjust Narrator’s volume within Narrator settings in Windows 11.
 Go to Settings > Accessibility > Narrator.
 Find the “Narrator’s voice” section and adjust the volume slider there.
 You can also choose to automatically lower other app volumes when Narrator speaks.